Prodrivers/server-commons/README.md

 # Prodrivers Commons for Bukkit

+## Status

+This repository holds the legacy, Spigot-specific 2.X branch of Prodrivers Commons for Minecraft servers, then called Prodrivers Commons for Bukkit.

+Deep integration with Spigot and between Commons' components means that it is too difficult to port select components to other platforms, notably Velocity and Minestom.
+This also means it is difficult to implement distributed actions to support multiple servers.

+This revision is in maintenance mode and will not evolve further.

+A refactor is currently in progress in branch "master" with a new name, Prodrivers Commons for Minecraft servers, based around Vert.x.
+Dependency injection will still be used for select, non-distributed components which cannot be built around Vert.x.

+The usage of Vert.x and its event bus will make Prodrivers Commons distributed by default.
+Proper separation between core logic and platform-specific parts will be ensured, with platform-specific parts at a minimum.

+## Introduction

 Prodrivers Commons is a common set of tools for Bukkit plugins, designed to fulfil all Prodrivers plugin needs.

 Prodrivers Commons is designed to allow easy integration of internally or externally-developed plugins.